- Food and beverages sampling

 The Most Delicious Food Tour of Athens

-Get ready to bite into a sweet, cream filled, crunchy filo layered pie called bougatsa, fork into a perfectly fried doughnut balls drenched in honey called loukoumades, and savor a satisfying meld of flavors from warm pita bread filled with seasoned grilled meat, fresh veggies and traditional sauce called gyros.
+Get ready to bite into a sweet, cream-filled, crunchy filo layered pie called bougatsa, fork into a perfectly fried doughnut ball drenched in honey called loukoumades, and savor a satisfying meld of flavors from warm pita bread filled with seasoned grilled meat, fresh veggies, and a traditional sauce called gyros.
 In between, you’ll taste Feta cheese, Greek olives, Greek wines and get to know more traditional foods on a neighborhood walk that revolves around sampling Greece’s traditional food.

 Athens Central Market and More